 - Chemical and mechanical long-term integrity

-Dedicated to understanding the material-interfacial-biological phenomena that govern the outcome of biomedical implants and devices by perusing innovative research directed towards the material response during exposer in the human body.
-Focus is on gaining in-vitro results that can explain in-vivo engineering performance.
+Dedicated to understanding the material-interfacial-biological phenomena that govern the outcome of biomedical implants and devices by pursuing innovative research directed towards the material response during exposure in the human body.
+The focus is on gaining in-vitro results that can explain in-vivo engineering performance.

 - Material-fluid/drug-biological system interactions

 - Modification of implant materials to promote bioactive and antimicrobial surfaces